Heimaey Island Tour

 The tour continues along the western part of the island, providing us with an opportunity to view the outer islands.
 The youngest of the group of islands, “Surtsey” was born in a volcanic eruption of 1963.
 Our next stop is “Stórhöfði”, with its magnificent views over the island and majestic glaciers of the Icelandic mainland.

-On the way back, we drive between two volcanoes, the 5,000-year-old "Helgafell" (Holy Mountain) and the considerably younger Eldfell, or Mt.
-Fire, which has a more recent history.
-In 1973, a massive eruption began at Eldfell, but luckily almost all of the 5,000 inhabitants were safely evacuated to the mainland.
+Our drive back to the harbor takes us between two volcanoes, the 5,000-year-old volcano “Helgafell” and the considerably younger volcano “Eldfell” (“Mt.
+Fire”).
+At 2am on the night of January 23rd 1973, a massive eruption began in the eastern part of Heimaey.
+Almost all of the 5,000 inhabitants were safely evacuated to the mainland.

 Our next stop is the viewpoint over the old town located on the new lava, before we continue over the new lava field.
 On our way into town we will drive past “Skansinn” with the wooden church, which was donated to the people of the Westman Islands by the state of Norway.